shawnking07/markdown-cv/index.md

 > Rococo Co., Ltd.   Software Engineer ( Intern )

 - This project is a highly customizable HRMS solution for Rococo Ningbo.
 Use *Spring framework* to simplify the code.
 For web front-end uses *Angular* and *React* for PC and mobile adaptations respectively.
 We use *Docker*, *Jenkins*, etc. for containerized management and continuous integration.
 There are highly customizable function modules, fuzzy search, hardware integration, approval workflows, and other features.
-- I am responsible for some of the business development of the system, as well as the main design and development of the mobile web side.
-Integrate *Flowable* to simplify the development of the approval process features of the system.
-Independently complete the resume collection system, resume information extraction (emails from platforms like Linkedin and Seek, etc.) and abstract a unified interface for extension.
-Implemented the automatic calculation of the leave module, leave duration according to the office hours and holidays.
+- I was responsible for some of the business development of the system, as well as the main design and development of the mobile web side.
+Also integrated *Flowable* to simplify the development of the approval process features of the system.
+I independently completed the resume collection system, resume information extraction (emails from platforms like Linkedin and Seek, etc.) and abstracted a unified interface for extension.
+I implemented the automatic calculation of the leave module, leave duration according to the office hours and holidays.
 - Used *Yeoman* tool to generate simple CRUD template code for the system, avoiding repeated copying and pasting, which greatly simplified the development process.
 - Worked with product managers to translate the English language package of the system.
 - Currently the system has been delivered to more than 10 companies and received a lot of positive feedback, especially the resume analysis module was well received by them.